Picture of Sam

-Creator of Dealing with Disorder and person with Tourette, OCD and (too) many of the co-occurring conditions.
+I started Dealing with Disorder as a person with Tourette, OCD and (too) many of the co-occurring conditions.

 Dealing with Disorder was created out of pure frustration.